 How to Implement:

 - Be Specific About Requirements: Provide an overview of essential skills and experience candidates need to possess for the job position.
-Candidates can self-screen themselves based on clear requirements, leading to fewer unqualified applications.
+Candidates can self-screen themselves based on clear requirements which leads to fewer unqualified applications.

 - Include Company Culture Information: Incorporate language that reflects your company culture.
 Ensure that your organizational values of flexibility and innovation are clearly stated in your job postings.